-It’s essential that family, friends, and colleagues are involved in your treatment and pain management.
-“Having someone who can decrease the sense of isolation and fear and be another set of listening ears can make all the difference in the world,” says Micke Brown, a long-time nurse specializing in pain management and current Director of Communications with the American Pain Foundation (AFP).
+It’s essential that someone is involved in your treatment and pain management, be it family, friends, or colleagues.
+“Having someone who can decrease the sense of isolation and fear and be another set of listening ears can make all the difference in the world,” says Micke Brown.
+Micke is a long-time nurse specializing in pain management and the former Director of Communications with the American Pain Foundation (APF).

 When people see a loved one living with persistent pain, they suffer too.
-At first they are likely to feel sympathetic and worried about your condition, but as time goes on, the relationship between you and your family may become complicated.
-You may feel resentful towards them because of their inability to recognize your daily struggle, and they may feel frustrated by their inability to help.
+At first, they are likely to feel sympathetic and worried about your condition.
+However, as time goes on, the relationship between you and your family may become complicated.
+You may feel resentful towards them because of their inability to recognize your daily struggle.
+They may feel frustrated by their inability to help.

-Dr. Jacob Teitelbaum, medical director of the Fibromyalgia and Fatigue Centers and author of Pain Free 1-2-3—A Proven Program for Eliminating Chronic Pain Now, says it helps to “recognize that after hearing about it a few times, most healthy people will not want to be immersed in a day-to-day pain report.
+Dr. Jacob Teitelbaum is medical director of the Fibromyalgia and Fatigue Centers and author of Pain Free 1-2-3—A Proven Program for Eliminating Chronic Pain Now.
+He says it helps to “recognize that after hearing about it a few times, most healthy people will not want to be immersed in a day-to-day pain report.
 As the saying goes ‘you can’t pull somebody out of quicksand by jumping in with them.’ ”

-Family should stay involved in the patient’s life by actively participating in his or her healthcare and should simultaneously work to help keep the patient involved in the family’s affairs.
+Family should stay involved in the patient’s life by actively participating in his or her healthcare.
+They should simultaneously work to help keep the patient involved in the family’s affairs.
 Communication is the key.
-Both the patient and family should acknowledge any negative feelings before they fester and should feel like they are able to talk about anything.
+Both patient and family should acknowledge any negative feelings before they fester.
+Everyone should feel like they are able to talk about anything.

 Primary Care Doctor

-When dealing with a long-term condition such as chronic pain, it is essential to build a positive relationship with your primary care provider.
-While he or she may not be able to attend to all your needs, your primary care provider will be one of the best advocates for your care.
+Your primary care provider (PCP) is very important when you’re dealing with a long-term condition such as chronic pain.
+While your PCP may not be able to attend to all your needs, he or she generally has the best overall picture of your health.
+Your PCP is also one of the best advocates for your care.

 Chances are that you will need to see one or more pain specialists during the course of your treatment.
-Dr. Teitelboum suggests seeking out a specialist familiar with chronic pain who is knowledgeable in using a mix of standard and holistic therapies.
+Dr. Teitelbaum suggests seeking out a specialist familiar with chronic pain.
+Ideally, the doctor should be knowledgeable about both standard and holistic therapies.

-Here are some questions that the National Pain Foundation recommends asking a specialist during a first session:
+Here are some questions that the MHE Research Foundation recommends chronic pain sufferers ask a specialist during the first session:

-- How many cases of my type of pain condition have you treated?
+- How many cases of my pain condition have you treated?

 - What are your special qualifications to treat my pain condition?

-- Have you participated in any special training about pain management techniques?
+- Have you participated in any special pain management training?

-- What is your philosophy of management of my pain condition in terms of medications and alternative therapies?
+- What is your philosophy of pain management?

 - Are you or someone in the clinic available 24 hours a day if I need help?